mazkdevf/mazkdevf/README.md

 * I'm Head Administrator, Backend Engineer and Partner for **[KeyAuth](https://github.com/KeyAuth)**, a project / organization.
 In this role, I undertook responsibilities related to administration, bot management, and backend development.

+## Good Links!

+- **[Cyclic](https://app.cyclic.sh/#/join/mazkdevf)** - The free plan is great for prototyping new ideas, coming up with wild experiments, hosting personal projects, doing homework or building stuff for school.
+Best of all, it's free for a lifetime.

 **Contact**
 * For any inquiries, please feel free to contact me via email at **github@mazkdevf.it**.